buildingSMART-Portugal/EIR/EIR-EN.md

 #### i) Example:

-A PDF file developed by the Appointed Party ‘Gabinete de Projetos de Portugal’ (GPP), responsible for the structural design, containing the first 2D drawing of the building's footings design, for which the definition of floors does not apply.
+A PDF file developed by the appointed party ‘Gabinete de Projetos de Portugal’ (GPP), responsible for the structural design, containing the first 2D drawing of the building's footings design, for which the definition of floors does not apply.

 > OBG-GPP-EST-DS-FUN-XXX-PP-0001.pdf